ANMOL2212002/CovidSmartMall/README.md

 to the general public so that they could plan their visit accordingly

 ## Team Members:
-1. Anmoldeep Kaur Dhillon
+1. Aryan Gupta
-2. Aryan Gupta
+2. Anmoldeep Kaur Dhillon
-3. Harshita Gupta
+4. Harshita Gupta
-4. Karmanjyot Singh
+5. Karmanjyot Singh